 Itemized and standard tax deductions

-Taxpayers can choose to itemize expenses on their tax returns or take the standard allowable deduction.
-Hobby expenses can only be deducted if you itemize your deductions.
+Taxpayers can choose to itemize deductions on their tax returns or take the standard allowable deduction.
+Hobby expenses can only be deducted if you itemize your deductions for tax years prior to 2018.

 If you’re taking the standard deduction: